 The ultimate babka used to be our Holy Grail.
 Every one was dry or drippy, too chocolaty or not chocolaty enough, oversweet or underweight, excessively cakelike or a dolled-up loaf of bread.
 Then we went to Boulangerie Cheskie in the old Jewish neighborhood of Montreal, known as Mile End, and found what we had been looking for.

-We almost didn't notice the babka because we were so entranced by Cheskie's poppy-seed ruggelah, which we devoured as the counter girl rang up the sale and give us change.
+We almost didn’t notice the babka because we were so entranced by Cheskie’s poppy-seed ruggelah, which we devoured as the counter girl rang up the sale and give us change.
 But when we saw the babka on a back shelf, even the ruggelah lost its hold.
 Huge and heavy, it is as intricate as a mille feuille pastry, countless microthin layers of soft dough ribboned with strata of profound chocolate.
-There is no place to sit and eat at Cheskie's, so we bought half a loaf and carried it around the corner to the Olimpico coffee bar, ordered cups of first-class espresso streaked with foam, and plotzed with the pleasure of an ad hoc breakfast.
+There is no place to sit and eat at Cheskie, so we bought half a loaf and carried it around the corner to a nearby coffee bar, ordered cups of espresso streaked with foam, and plotzed with the pleasure of an ad hoc breakfast.